MSc Building Surveying

 Study facilities

-We have well-equipped laboratories for concrete and environmental services, environmental physics, earth sciences, spatial analysis (including mapping and Geographical Information Systems) and surveying technology.
-Each with specialist technicians to support teaching and research.
+Access well-equipped laboratories for concrete and environmental services, environmental physics, earth sciences, spatial analysis (including mapping and Geographical Information Systems) and surveying technology.
+Each lab has specialist technicians to support teaching and research.

 There is also an audio-visual group that provides support for photography, digital imaging, filming and sound recording.